jayjaykil05/docusaurus-VueHr/docs/company.md

 title: Company

 ---
-This is used to determine an employee's company.

-These are the following steps for creating, updating and deleting Company.
+This page is for creating, updating and deleting Companies.

 ## Creating New Company